• My Story

 I know that by being so different I have been able to excel as a blogger.
 I haven’t followed the majority but done my own thing and I’ve learnt so much through this process.
 Blogging is a learning process and a journey which never ends.
 Sharing my thoughts day in and day out and testing different methods to promote my posts is educational and exciting.
 The more I test out ideas, the more I learn!

-Why We Need To Change And Adapt
+Why We Need to Change and Adapt

 We live in a world where things change often.
 Technology is ever-growing and changing and so too is social media and the way people speak and share their thoughts.
 Whilst one method of driving readers to my blog or getting engagement from my audience may work today, it may not work tomorrow and that is why throwing spaghetti at the wall is so important.